How Technology Is Changing Fashion

 Now we stand on the cusp of fashion democracy.
 Yes, the ultra-rich will always wear more fashionable clothes than the rest of us, but that's not the point.
 The point is that now, suddenly everyone will have real choices.
 Everyone will have access to healthier more ethically sound clothing that functions as intended and helps make all our lives better.
 Everyone built like a model or not, will have clothes that fit!
 Read on and discover the technologies that are changing the fashion industry forever and freeing up some time for designers so they can share their talents with the rest of the world.

 Miniaturization and Wearable Technology

-It is a testament to how far and how fast technology has come that the entire computing power of the ENIAC computer, which weighed three tons, took up 1800 square feet, and cost $500,000 in 1946 (or about 6 million in US dollars today,) can now fit onto a disposable chip from a musical greeting card.
+It is a testament to how far and how fast technology has come that the entire computing power of the ENIAC computer, which weighed three tons, occupied 1800 square feet, and cost $500,000 in 1946 (about $6.9 million US dollars today,) can now fit onto a disposable chip from a musical greeting card.

 In 2014, the worldwide market for wearable technology was just under 3 billion dollars.
 That number doubled to nearly 6 billion in 2018.
-Some experts estimate that this market will increase to about 50 billion over the next decade.
-Still, others think that is a very conservative estimate.
+Some experts estimate the amount will increase to about 50 billion over the next decade.
+That may be a conservative estimate.
 Either way, if you are looking for the next big thing for a long-term investment, then wearable tech might be it; and now might be the time to buy some stock.

 Fashion Design and Energy Technologies

 Once we can harness mobile personal power, we can use it to pixelate our clothing with tiny LEDs or LCDs.
-One day soon, changing the appearance of a garment might involve downloading a new app.
-One preprogrammed "fabric pattern," "texture," and "palette" might be traded to another set from a stored library or selected as one of many to cycle through a personalized light show for a more dramatic evening look.
+Soon, changing the appearance of a garment might involve downloading a new app.
+One preprogrammed "fabric pattern," "texture," and "palette" might be traded for another set from a stored library or the garment could be set to cycle through a personalized light show creating a dramatic evening look.